 Urban design depends heavily upon imagination, experimentation, and pushing beyond the limitations of current thinking and contemporary practice.
 Students spend the summer semester producing a supervised research dissertation.
 This will be an opportunity to conduct a piece of independent research related to the practice of urban design and/or contemporary urban opportunities and challenges.

-- Masters Studio 1: Urban Design Project (30 credits)
+- Masters Design Project 1 (Urban Design A) (20 credits)

-- Masters Studio 2: Urban Design Project (30 credits)
+- Masters Design Project 2 (Urban Design B) (30 credits)

 - Dissertation (60 credits)

 The modules we offer are inspired by the research interests of our staff and as a result may change for reasons of, for example, research developments or legislation changes.
 This list is an example of typical modules we offer, not a definitive list.

 Please note that all module details are subject to change.